UniversalDependencies/docs/features.md

   which means that the feature is either irrelevant for this part of speech, or its value cannot be determined for this word form due to language-specific reasons.
-* Even though the features vary in nature and can be grouped (as in the table above), all features with non-empty values appear together in the same FEAT column.
+* Even though the features vary in nature and can be grouped (as in the table above), all features with non-empty values appear together in the same FEATS column.
 * Canonical ordering: features of one word (appearing on the same line) are always ordered alphabetically; if a feature has multiple values, these are